auth0/docs/articles/videos/get-started/04_01-authenticate-how-it-works.md

   It’s important to distinguish between Authentication, Authorization, and Access Control.
 Your Auth0 tenant, the Authorization Server, is responsible for Authentication and some or all of Authorization.
 Access Control is the responsibility of the API or Application itself because access control is almost always contextual.

   So, to summarize:
-  * Authentication is the process of determining if the user is who they say they are
+  * **Authentication** is the process of determining if the user is who they say they are
-  * Authorization is declaring what that user is allowed to do in the system
+  * **Authorization** is declaring what that user is allowed to do in the system
-  * Access Control is limiting a user to only perform actions they are allowed to do based on a combination of their identity, their authorization information, and their consent.
+  * **Access Control** is limiting a user to only perform actions they are allowed to do based on a combination of their identity, their authorization information, and their consent.

-  In this video, we are only going to focus on Authentication, we will address the other options such as MFA in a separate video.
+  In this video, we are only going to focus on authentication, we will address the other options such as MFA in a separate video.
 There are different types of connections you can make in the Dashboard that will enable authentication.
 </details>

 <details>